rafaelmontas/rafaelmontas.github.io/_drafts/getting-to-know-enumerable.md

 end
 ```

-You can query which methods `Enumerable` provides by sending it the message
+You can query which methods `Enumerable` provides by sending the message
-`instance_methods` and passing the `false` argument so you get only methods
+`instance_methods` to it and passing the `false` argument so you get only methods
 defined in the module itself.

 ```console
 irb(main):001:0> Enumerable.instance_methods(false)
 ```

-In order to understand `Enumerable` at a deeper level, let's write a few its
+In order to understand `Enumerable` at a deeper level, let's write a few of its
 methods while trying to cover as many operations as posible.

 ## Methods for Querying